 Figure 4.
 Parameter estimates for each species, from each site where both prey and predator were found.
-Parameter values were estimated from Sharpe-Schoolfield model fit to respiration rates.
-Error bars reflect 95% confidence intervals.
+Baseline performance (A) and activation energy (B) were estimated from the Sharpe-Schoolfield model fitted to respiration rates.
+Error bars are 95% confidence intervals.
+Note that…

 Results

-TEMPERATURE DEPENDENCE OF BIOLOGICAL RATES

-We observed a vertical shift in the TPCs of both Chironomus spp. and S. striolatum (Figure 1A) with curves from the hottest site increasing in height for S. striolatum but decreasing for Chironomus spp.
+We observed a vertical shift in the TPCs of respiration in both Chironomus spp. and S. striolatum (Figure 1A), with curves from the hottest site increasing in height for S. striolatum but decreasing for Chironomus spp.
 (Figure 3).
-C. dipterum TPCs changed both in elevation and shape in warmer environments (Figures 1A, 1B & 3).
-We found a directional vertical displacement in TPC for both S. striolatum and C. dipterum with the warmest site displaying a significantly greater b0 than both cooler locations (Figure 3A).
-We found much greater variation between sites in b0 for Chironomus spp. and no directional pattern in elevation change (Figure 3A).
+C. dipterum’s TPCs changed both in elevation and shape in warmer environments (Figures 1A, 1B & 3).
+We found a directional vertical displacement in TPC for both S. striolatum and C. dipterum, with the warmest site displaying a significantly greater b0 than both cooler locations (Figure 3A).
+We found much greater variation between sites in b0 for Chironomus spp., and no directional pattern in elevation change (Figure 3A).
 Activation energy did not change for Chironomus spp. or S. striolatum between sites (Figure 3B).
 We found a significant increase in Ea for C. dipterum at intermediate site, Toledo, and higher activation energies than for the other taxa (Figure 1B).

-S. striolatum displayed relatively higher velocity than either prey taxa over all the operational temperature range (Figure 5).
+S. striolatum displayed relatively higher predicted velocity than either prey taxa over all the operational temperature range (Figure 5).
 The relative difference in curve elevation was greater for the S. striolatum-Chironomus spp. pair than for S. striolatum-C. dipterum at both sites.
 We found a mismatch in magnitude for the S. striolatum-Chironomus spp. pair (Figure 1C) and a mismatch in shape for the S. striolatum-C. dipterum pair (Figure 1D).
 The mismatch in magnitude for the S. striolatum-Chironomus spp. was greater in the warmer site as the predator TPC shifted upwards and the prey TPC shifted downwards (Figure 5).
 However, the mismatch was constant over the OTR with the relative difference in elevation neither increasing nor decreasing within a site as curve steepness did not vary.
-Velocity TPC steepness changed for C. dipterum resulting in a shape mismatch in the pair with the curves of the prey and predator converging over the OTR in the warmer site but diverging in cooler conditions (Figure 5).
+Velocity TPC steepness changed for C. dipterum, resulting in a shape mismatch in the pair with the curves of the prey and predator converging over the OTR in the warmer site but diverging in cooler conditions (Figure 5).
 The relative difference in elevation is thus greater at cooler temperatures in the warm site whilst it is greater at warmer temperatures in the cool site.